Article

 Redoubt Volcano.

 Lake Clark is the scene of a dynamic, living geology.
 A young landscape shaped by uplift, intrusion, earthquakes, volcanism, and glaciation.
 The Aleutian Range in Lake Clark is a segment of the circum-pacific Ring of Fire, one of the most active volcanic belts in the world.
-Quaternary volcanism in the Aleutians is the result of plate convergence, approximately 7.0 cm/year, between the American and Pacific plates (Kienle and Swanson, 1983).
+Quaternary volcanism in the Aleutians is the result of plate convergence and subduction, approximately 7.0 cm/year, between the American and Pacific plates (Kienle and Swanson, 1983).
 Modern tectonism is evident from the frequent strong earthquakes and four active volcanoes in the region (Redoubt, Illiamna, Augustine, and Douglas).
 Clusters of shallow and deep seismicity, with some magnitudes exceeding 6.0 on the Richter scale, have been recorded beneath Iliamna, Augustine, and Douglas volcanoes (Hampton, 1982).

 Two major thrust faults are located within the park.
 The Bruin Bay Fault can be traced 300 miles from Becharof Lake on the Alaska Peninsula to Mount Susitna, northwest of Anchorage, bisecting Chinitna and Tuxedni bays.
 The Lake Clark Fault, also referenced as the Castle Mountain Fault by Stone (1983), runs approximately 80 miles to the northeast end of Lake Clark (Alaska Geographic Society, 1986).